 Component 3 (30%): Making Theatre.

 Group performance of three extracts from three different plays applying practitioners to show different styles of performance.
 Students can be assessed as performers or technical candidates.

 One 3 hour written exam at the end of year 13.
 One devised performance accompanied by a 2500 word working notebook which is completed as coursework.
 One scripted performance to a visiting examiner in year 13 accompanied by a 2500 word reflective report which is completed as coursework.

-Many of our students go on to further study of drama, theatre and performance arts at degree level or combinations with such subjects as English, history, psychology, media, film, design, art and music.
-In addition to careers in the performing arts industry, the subject also lends itself well to careers in law, teaching, drama therapy, broadcasting, journalism, public relations, marketing, advertising and arts administration.
+We have a strong history of many of our students going on to further study drama, theatre and performance arts at degree level or into careers within the performing arts industry.
+In addition, due to the subject’s transferable skills, Drama lends itself well to a broad range of careers beyond the arts industry.
+As such, Drama students at Sackville have also gone on to have careers in law, teaching, drama therapy, broadcasting, journalism, public relations, marketing, advertising and arts administration to name a few.
 It combines well with subjects such as English language and literature, media, law, history, politics, film, art and music.